hyperledger/fabric/docs/source/upgrading_your_network_tutorial.rst

 .. note:: Although, BYFN supports using CouchDB, we opted for a simpler
           implementation in this tutorial.
-If you are using CouchDB, however, follow the instructions in the Upgrading CouchDB section at this time, and then issue this command instead of the one above:
+If you are using CouchDB, however, follow the instructions in the **Upgrading CouchDB** section below at this time and then issue this command instead of the one above:

 .. code:: bash